 Objects become persistent when they are referenced by other persistent objects.
-The application defines persistent roots and when it commits a transaction, ObjectStore finds all objects reachable from persistent roots and stores them in the database.
-This is called persistence by reachability and it helps to preserve the automatic storage management semantics of Java.
+The Personalization application defines persistent roots; therefore, when a transaction commits, ObjectStore finds all objects reachable from these persistent roots and stores them in the database.
+This type of persistence is called persistence by reachability and helps preserve the automatic storage management semantics of Java.